Q Sharp

-Q# (pronounced as Q sharp) is a domain-specific programming language used for expressing quantum algorithms.
+Q# (pronounced Q sharp) is a domain-specific programming language used for expressing quantum algorithms.
 It was initially released to the public by Microsoft as part of the Quantum Development Kit.

+Q# works in conjunction with classical languages such as C#, Python and F#, and is designed to allow the use of traditional programming concepts in quantum computing, including functions with variables and branches as well as a syntax-highlighted development environment with a quantum debugger.

 History

-Historically, Microsoft Research had two teams interested in quantum computing, the QuArC team based in Redmond, directed by Krysta Svore, that explored the construction of quantum circuitry, and Station Q initially located in Santa Barbara and directed by Michael Freedman, that explored topological quantum computing.
+Historically, Microsoft Research had two teams interested in quantum computing: the QuArC team based in Redmond, Washington, directed by Krysta Svore, that explored the construction of quantum circuitry, and Station Q initially located in Santa Barbara and directed by Michael Freedman, that explored topological quantum computing.

 During a Microsoft Ignite Keynote on September 26, 2017, Microsoft announced that they were going to release a new programming language geared specifically towards quantum computers.
 On December 11, 2017, Microsoft released Q# as a part of the Quantum Development Kit.

 At Build 2019, Microsoft announced that it would be open-sourcing the Quantum Development Kit, including its Q# compilers and simulators.

+To support Q#, Microsoft developed Quantum Intermediate Representation (QIR) in 2023 as a common interface between programming languages and target quantum processors.
+The company also announced a compiler extension that generates QIR from Q#.

-Bettina Heim currently leads the Q# language development effort.
+Bettina Heim used to lead the Q# language development effort.

 Usage

-Q# is available as a separately downloaded extension for Visual Studio, but it can also be run as an independent tool from the Command line or Visual Studio Code.
-The Quantum Development Kit ships with a quantum simulator which is capable of running Q#.
+Q# is available as a separately downloaded extension for Visual Studio, but it can also be run as an independent tool from the command line or Visual Studio Code.
+Q# was introduced on Windows and is available on MacOS and Linux.

+The Quantum Development Kit includes a quantum simulator capable of running Q# and simulated 30 logical qubits.

 In order to invoke the quantum simulator, another .NET programming language, usually C#, is used, which provides the (classical) input data for the simulator and reads the (classical) output data from the simulator.

 Features

 A primary feature of Q# is the ability to create and use qubits for algorithms.
-As a consequence, some of the most prominent features of Q# are the ability to entangle and introduce superpositioning to qubits via Controlled NOT gates and Hadamard gates, respectively, as well as Toffoli Gates, Pauli X, Y, Z Gate, and many more which are used for a variety of operations; see the list at the article on quantum logic gates.
+As a consequence, some of the most prominent features of Q# are the ability to entangle and introduce superpositioning to qubits via controlled NOT gates and Hadamard gates, respectively, as well as Toffoli Gates, Pauli X, Y, Z Gate, and many more which are used for a variety of operations (See quantum logic gates).

 The hardware stack that will eventually come together with Q# is expected to implement Qubits as topological qubits.
 The quantum simulator that is shipped with the Quantum Development Kit today is capable of processing up to 32 qubits on a user machine and up to 40 qubits on Azure.